Privacy Concerns Cause Cops to Resist Video? I Call Bull Shit!

-(I wrote this several years ago, but with TPD and the Pasco Sheriff's Office embarking on a new policy of video cameras on the officer, I thought it was still topical.)
+(I wrote this several years ago, but with various law enforcement agencies embarking on a new policy of video cameras on the officer, I thought it was still topical.)

 If you took all the girls I knew when I was single

 And brought them all together for one night

 I know they'd never match my sweet imagination

 “Eyes bloodshot and glassy.
 Slurred speech and unsteady on his/her feet, using the car for balance.
 Strong odor of alcoholic beverages emitting (sometimes spelled “omitting”) from the driver’s breath.
 Performance of Field Sobriety Exercises indicated impairment.”

 What is that you say?
 That is the near boiler-plate text of almost every DUI arrest affidavit written by lawmen everywhere.
 I have it memorized from having read it so often, but how many times is it true and how often is it just put there to make the case?

 A DUI arrest, unlike any other crime, is an offense based on opinion and the officer’s discretion.
 If he feels like your driving is unusual enough to pull you over and then if it’s his opinion that you are impaired, you are arrested.
 Every other crime I can think of is a clear cut issue.
 Did you drive with a suspended license, did you rob a bank, or did you possess any amount of an illegal drug?
 These are all clear cut crimes that only depend on whether or not it was you.